BrunoArsioli/2BIGB-GammaRay-Blazar-Catalog/README-Broadband-Results-Table.txt

 Columns 22, 23 and 24 with "4FGL_Name_v20" "R.A.4FGL_v20" and "Dec_4FGL_v20": These are the names, R.A. and Declination (in degrees) associated to the 4FGL sources.

-Column 25 with "sqrt(TS)_4FGL_v20": This is the square root of the TS value in 4FGLv20.
+Column 25 with "Signif_4FGL_v20": This is the significance of the detection in 4FGL_v20 (can be approximated to the square root of the TS value).

 Column 26 with "Pivot_Energy_4FGL_v20": This is the pivot energy (in MeV) as listed in 4FGLv20.